aniket-bhadra/mongodb-from-basics-to-advanced/readme.md

    }
 ])

-$regexMatch
+## $regexMatch
-styntax-{
+syntax-{
   $regexMatch:{
       input:which field we want to check,
      regex: the pattern that we are checking
-      i: the option for mathicng the pattern
+      i: the option for matching the pattern
   }
 }

 Q. add a flag is_diesel=true/false for each car db.cars.aggregate([
    {
       $project:{